khanhtlg0120/khanhtlg0120.github.io/_pages/about.md

 I'm currently looking for PhD positions in mathematics with a view towards problems in machine and deep learning models, in particular generative AI, large language model, and in quantum computation and quantum information.

-My research interests lie at the intersection of mathematics and machine learning, focusing on the theoretical foundations of deep learning models from dynamical, geometric, and statistical perspectives.
-Additionally, I am passionate about quantum computation and quantum information, exploring both software and hardware applications.
-On the software side, my focus includes quantum machine learning (QML), quantum algorithms for mathematical problems, and quantum error correction (QEC) codes.
-From a hardware perspective, I am interested in both theoretical and experimental research related to topological qubits and superconducting qubits.
+My main research interests lie at the intersection of mathematics and machine learning, focusing on the theoretical foundations of deep learning models from dynamical, geometric, and statistical perspectives.
+Additionally, I am passionate about quantum computation and quantum information, exploring both software (quantum machine learning, quantum algorithms, quantum error correction) and hardware applications (topological qubits and superconducting qubits).

-🔑 Keywords: mathematical foundation, generative AI, large language model, quantum computing and quantum information, quantum algorithms, quantum hardware
+**🔑 Keywords:** mathematical foundation, generative AI, large language model, quantum computing and quantum information, quantum algorithms, quantum hardware